CO2 (carbon dioxide) has one carbon atom and two oxygen atoms.

 Since there are charges on carbon and oxygen atoms, again convert a lone pair of the oxygen atom to make a new C — O bond with the carbon atom as follows:

 In the above structure, you can see that the central atom (carbon) forms an octet.
+And the outside atoms (oxygens) also form an octet.
 Hence, the octet rule is satisfied.

 Also, the above structure is more stable than the previous structures.
 Therefore, this structure is the stable lewis structure of CO2.